 Your Service Provider and Your Reputation

 When you outsource any task related to your company, you’re hiring a brand representative.
 Others will judge your company on the basis of your service provider’s actions, so you’ll need to approach your hire with due diligence.
-A thorough interview, telephonic references, and a portfolio of campaign strategies will help you to assess whether they will add gravitas to your corporate identity.
+A thorough interview, telephonic references, and a portfolio of campaign strategies will help you assess whether they will add gravitas to your corporate identity.

 Find out how often they follow up and which metrics they’re using to assess their progress.